b2pweb/bdf-serializer/README.md

 * `dateFormat`: Normalization option to specify the format.
 * `dateTimezone`: Use the given timezone to format date.
 * `timezoneHint`: Denormalization option to help to detect the timezone from input string.

+Available option for `NormalizationContext` and `DenormalizationContext`.

+* `throws_on_accessor_error`: By default a value is skipped if an `Error` is thrown when writting or reading on a property.
+This option will throw error from accessor (debug purpose).

 Exemple:
 ```PHP